tokio-rs/website/content/docs/getting-started/runtime.md

 value is returned.
 There are many different ways to do this and thus many types of runtime configurations.
 For example, the [`CurrentThread`] runtime configuration will block the current thread and loop through all spawned Futures, calling poll on them.
-The [`ThreadPool`] configuration schedules Futures across a thread pool.
+The thread pool configuration schedules Futures across a thread pool.
 This is also the default configuration used by the Tokio [runtime][rt].

 It's important to remember that all futures **must** be spawned on the runtime or no